Tonsak09/CauldronPlayerInfo/Introduction.md

 ## Orn

 *Excerpt from Empire of Blood by Paol Gielby*
 > Ornish wisdom has gifted, or more accurately sold, us with the modern firearms we so often use today.
-Specially tailored and grown reeds are to be used as the primary mechanism and only once they have reached maturity are they implemented with the lever action injector.
+Specially tailored and grown reeds are to be used as the primary mechanism.
+Only once they have reached maturity are they implemented with the lever action injector.
 Yes, rifles are alive as to fire it is necessary to pump a special concoction into them in to cause a chemical reaction leading to the ejection of whatever material is in its barrel.

 This nation is currently largest land mass that borders against Cauldron and so is in constant conflict with the Wicked and are the largest funders of the Frontier Knights despite their uneasy relationship.